rschragger/Farmers-Market-Organiser/Project Links.md

 - `heroku create farmers-market-organiser` to initialise
 - `heroku git:remote -a farmers-market-organiser` to make it work from your git repository
+- get into your main branch and make sure it is current (pulled)
 - `git push heroku main` to push
 - to seed